 Use a Mattress Protector

 Middle-of-the-night potty accidents are the worst.
 Suddenly at three a.m. you are charged with changing your child’s clothes and sheets and frantically scrubbing the mattress that’s bound to smell.
 If you have a mattress protector on your child’s bed though, changing the bed can wait until morning when you can easily throw the protector in the wash.
 And since they are waterproof, there is no need to worry about the mattress.
 So when this happens in the middle-of-the-night, just change their pajamas and let them sleep with you.
 Oh, and you’d better get a mattress protector for your bed too if you plan on sharing your bed often—better safe than sorry.
+We also found an excellent supplier of organic cotton PJs so check them out if you would like the absolute best nightwear for kids available.

 Put Lavender on Your Pillows